meanmedianmoge/zoia_lib/README.md

 modification of this application.
 By using the application you agree to these terms.

 ## How to Install
+If you've used an earlier version of the application, you'll have to delete the saved preferences file from the local backend.
+See here for details on each platform:
+- On Windows, delete `C:\Users\user\AppData\Roaming\.ZoiaLibraryApp\pref.json` (if it exists)
+- On Mac, delete `/Users/user/.Library\Application Support/.ZoiaLibraryApp/pref.json` (if it exists)
+- On Linux, delete `/home/.local/share/.ZoiaLibraryApp/pref.json` (if it exists..
+I'd be very surprised if it existed since this is the first Linux build)

 Application can be installed in one of two ways:
 - Build from source (preferred), requires Python 3.7+
 ```bash